 E-commerce: Selling goods and services online is another way to avoid buying additional equipment, plus you can expand your market and accept credit card payments worldwide.

 Invoicing: With digital invoices, you can email branded invoices to your customers.
-They can pay in just a couple of clicks using the embedded payment method on the invoice.
+They can pay in just a few clicks using the invoice’s embedded payment method.

-But if you want to accept debit, chip and PIN or contactless payments, you’ll need a traditional terminal.
+But you’ll need a traditional terminal if you want to accept debit, chip and PIN or contactless payments.
 Luckily, there are options for traditional terminals that won’t break the bank.
 If you rent a terminal, the cost is billed monthly and is more digestible.
 Another benefit to renting: if there’s a problem with your terminal or if the technology updates, you’ll be sent a new terminal.

 Myth #5: There are too many monthly and additional fees.

-Fact: Depending on your business, there is some truth to this one.
-If your business doesn’t process a lot of credit card payments each year, the additional fees may not make sense.
+Depending on your business, there is some truth to this one.
+If your business doesn’t process many monthly credit card payments, the additional fees may not make sense.
 In this case, you may be better off partnering with an aggregator.

 It’s worth noting, however, that most aggregators offer flat rates based on volume, and fees go up as the number of transactions rises.
-If you expect your volume of card transactions to increase, consider a merchant account provider.
+Consider a merchant account provider if you expect your card transaction volume to increase.
 They can typically customize credit card processing fees when a business processes more than $40,000 each year.
 Pricing is optimized based on your individual business and considering factors like high and low average transaction sizes.

-While the fees are customizable, there may be additional fees and obligations associated with merchant account providers, like monthly fees and contracts.
-These additional charges often give you access to a wide range of value-added services: a dedicated support rep for your business, more payment processing tools and channels that can help your business grow, robust data and analytics, higher processing limits, etc.
+While the fees are customizable, additional fees and obligations may be associated with merchant account providers, like monthly fees and contracts.
+These additional charges often give you access to a wide range of value-added services: a dedicated support rep for your business, more payment processing tools and channels to help your business grow, robust data and analytics, higher processing limits, etc.

-Contact us today and we can provide guidance on which solutions you should be considering.
-Call +1 (800) 747-6883 or email [email protected].
+Contact us today, and we can guide you on which solutions you should consider.
+Call +1 (800) 747-6883 or email [email protected]